They say…

 First sold beer: November 2000 (as Sweet William), 20 August 2008 (as Brodie’s)

-The story of this major early contributor to the revival of London in the early 21st century begins at the Brodie family’s Leyton pub the King William IV in November 2000.
+The story of this major early contributor to the revival of brewing in the early 21st century begins at the Brodie family’s Leyton pub the King William IV in November 2000.
 An 8 hl kit designed by Pitfield’s and founder Rob Jones started producing beer under the name Sweet William in a former stable building at the back.
 Although the Brodies owned the kit, the brewery was operated by a separate business, which failed in 2005.
 The brewhouse was mothballed, only to be restored and relaunched under the family name in August 2008 by siblings James and Lizzie Brodie, originally as a point of interest to attract more customers to this very large pub.

-The initiative turned out to be one of the earliest shoots of a vigorous crop of London craft brewers, and Brodie’s became the true maverick of the new community, creating many hundreds of unusual and innovative beers in cask, keg and bottle in a vast range of styles, sometimes with over 50 different beers on sale at the William’s annual Bunny Basher easter beer festivals.
-The beers found their way into the family’s two central London pubs, the Old Coffee House in Soho and the Crosse Keys in Covent Garden, as well as other pubs and bars in the UK and abroad, and the brewery collaborated with such luminaries as Mikkeler and Three Floyds.
+The initiative turned out to be one of the earliest shoots of a vigorous crop of craft brewers, and Brodie’s became the true maverick of the new community, creating many hundreds of unusual and innovative beers in cask, keg and bottle in a vast range of styles, sometimes with over 50 different beers on sale at the William’s annual Bunny Basher easter beer festivals.
+The beers found their way into the family’s two central London pubs, the Old Coffee House in and the Crosse Keys in Covent Garden, as well as other and bars in the UK and abroad, and the brewery collaborated with such luminaries as Mikkeler and Three Floyds.
 By 2015 there were plans to expand to a new production brewery on a separate site and even talk of opening a in Cardiff.

 Read tasting notes